tytydraco/yessleep/out/Hecate_Aoife.md

 "Yeah it says right hear, 'Local school is shocked by a girl falling forty feet head first into the ground.
 Only to walk away fine,' Weird story.
 I think five people watched her jump.
 Grey is one of them.
 I don't remember the others."

 She put her phone away and began conversation with someone walking by,she was social like that.
 Always has been.
-Izzy still looked upset,her brow was furrowed and her mouth tested in her palm.
+Izzy still looked upset,her brow was furrowed and her mouth rested in her palm.
 I got up and sat next to her,

 "Something wrong?"
 I asked,